paasmaker/paasmaker/documentation/source/administrator-paasmaker-org.rst

 * Security group: the group you created before.
 * No initial database.

-If you don't want to use RDS, you can instead install MySQL (or Postgres) onto the Pacemaker node and hook that up.
-There are notes at that step describing this setup.
+If you don't want to use RDS, you can instead use another database server of your choosing, and set your Pacemaker up to use that to supply services to applications.

 Create Pacemaker EC2 instance
 -----------------------------